-The U.S. Constitution vests the power to declare war in Congress.55 The constitutional delegation of this particular power to Congress was intended to give that body "the power to decide whether the United States should initiate any offensive military hostilities, however big or little, or for whatever purposes."56 Because of Congressional concern about executive drift into its constitutionally mandated authority and involvement of U.S. forces in situations of conflict in Korea and Vietnam without Congressional declarations of war, Congress passed the War Powers Resolution of 1973.
-The resolution was intended to put a limit on presidential power to commit U.S. forces to armed conflict without Congressional authorization.57 The resolution requires the President to notify Congress within 48 hours of committing armed forces to any military action and prohibits the commitment of forces for more than 60 days without congressional authorization or a declaration of war.
+The U.S. Constitution vests the power to declare war in Congress.61 The constitutional delegation of this particular power to Congress was intended to give that body "the power to decide whether the United States should initiate any offensive military hostilities, however big or little, or for whatever purposes."62 Because of Congressional concern about executive drift into its constitutionally mandated authority and involvement of U.S. forces in situations of conflict in Korea and Vietnam without Congressional declarations of war, Congress passed the War Powers Resolution of 1973.
+The resolution was intended to put a limit on presidential power to commit U.S. forces to armed conflict without Congressional authorization.63 The resolution requires the President to notify Congress within 48 hours of committing armed forces to any military action and prohibits the commitment of forces for more than 60 days without congressional authorization of war.

-Even with what many viewed as an unconstitutional concession or partial delegation of Congressional authority, the tensions and power struggles between the executive and legislative branches have resulted in repeated violations of even this constitutionally-mandated separation of power.
-58 In 1981, in a situation that is still relevant to and has a number of direct implications for the situation in Iraq, the resolution's requirements were ignored by President Ronald Reagan when he committed U.S. military forces to El Salvador and later to support the Contras in Nicaragua.
-Eleven members of Congress, represented by the Center for Constitutional Rights, challenged the U.S. military intervention in El Salvador as violating the War Powers Resolution.
-59 While sympathetic to the aims of the litigation, the court dismissed the case on the grounds that it presented "unmanageable standards" for fact-finding on such claims.
-Later in 1990, fifty-four http://democrats.foreignaffairs.house.gov/110/lob041008.htm 57 War Powers Resolution of 1973, 50 U.S.C.
-1541-1548.
+Even with what many viewed as an unconstitutional concession or partial delegation of Congressional authority, the tensions and power struggles between the executive and legislative branches have resulted in repeated violations of even this constitutionally-mandated separation of power.64 In 1981, in a situation that is still relevant to and has a number of direct implications for the situation in Iraq, the War Power Resolution's requirements were ignored by President Ronald Reagan when he committed U.S. military forces to El Salvador and later to support the Contras in Nicaragua.
+Eleven members of Congress, represented by the Center for Constitutional Rights, challenged the U.S. military intervention in El Salvador as violating the War Powers Resolution in Crockett v.
+Regan.65 While sympathetic to the aims of the litigation, the court dismissed the case on the grounds that it presented "unmanageable standards" for fact-finding on such claims.
+Later in 1990, fifty-four members of Congress, also represented by the Center for Constitutional Rights, sought to challenge President George H.W.
+Bush's initiation of a military offensive in Iraq without first obtaining a declaration of war from Congress in Dellums v.
+Bush.66 The court denied their request to enjoin Bush's actions holding that such relief must be sought by a majority of the Congress.67